Joyel1441/DatasetHelper/README.md

 # DatasetHelper
-Python library to download bulk images for your next Machine Learning project
+Python library for dataset collection and manipulation (will be added) for your next Machine Learning project

 ## Installation:
 ##### Step 1: